The lattice of varieties of monoids

-The problem of describing selfdual varieties of semigroups or monoids is very difficult and has not been investigated in the literature.
-It is thus natural to consider a stronger property: a variety of algebras is \emph{hereditarily selfdual} if all its subvarieties are selfdual.
-Hereditarily selfdual varieties of semigroups, modulo chain group varieties, are described by Vernikov~\cite[Theorem~1]{Vernikov-90}.
+The problem of describing selfdual varieties of semigroups or monoids is very difficult and has not received much attention.
+One approach to the problem is to consider a stronger property: a variety of algebras is \emph{hereditarily selfdual} if all its subvarieties are selfdual.
+Hereditarily selfdual varieties of semigroups, modulo chain group varieties, were described by Vernikov \cite[Theorem~1]{Vernikov-90}.

 Being hereditarily selfdual is quite a strong restriction on a variety, but varieties with this property is of some interest.
-Indeed, as we will see below, hereditarily selfdual varieties of monoids (as well as semigroups) occupy an intermediate position between the fully studied class of small chain varieties (see Theorem~\ref{chain descript} and Fig.~\ref{all chain var}) and the class of varieties with a distributive subvariety lattice, of which very little is known (see Subsection~\ref{mod}).
-Thus, the investigation of hereditarily selfdual varieties of monoids is a next natural step in the study of monoid varieties with a distributive lattice of subvarieties.
+Indeed, as we will see below, hereditarily selfdual varieties of monoids (and as well as semigroups) occupy an intermediate position between the fully studied class of small chain varieties (see Theorem~\ref{chain descript} and Fig.~\ref{all chain var}) and the class of varieties with a distributive subvariety lattice, which is still far from completely classified (see Subsection~\ref{distr}).
+Thus, the investigation of hereditarily selfdual varieties of monoids can be considered an intermediate step in the study of monoid varieties with a distributive lattice of subvarieties.

-It is evident that every small chain variety (of arbitrary algebras) is hereditarily selfdual.
-The following assertion shows that, in a wide class of varieties of algebras that includes both semigroup varieties and monoid ones, the consideration of hereditarily selfdual varieties is reduced, in a sense, to the question of the ``interaction'' between small chain varieties.
+It is evident that every small chain variety of any algebras is hereditarily selfdual.
+The following assertion shows that, in a large class of varieties of algebras that includes both semigroup varieties and monoid ones, the consideration of hereditarily selfdual varieties is reduced, in a sense, to the problem of ``interaction'' between small chain varieties.

-\begin{proposition}[{\cite[Proposition~2]{Vernikov-90}}] Suppose that $\mathbf V$ is any variety of algebras such that any two different atoms in the lattice $L(\mathbf V)$ are covered by their join.
+\begin{proposition}[Vernikov {\cite[Proposition~2]{Vernikov-90}}] Suppose that $\mathbf V$ is any variety of algebras such that any two different atoms in the lattice $L(\mathbf V)$ are covered by their join.
 Then $\mathbf V$ is hereditarily selfdual if and only if $L(\mathbf V)$ is a direct product of a finite number of finite chains. \end{proposition}